Koenkk/zigbee2mqtt.io/docs/guide/installation/02_docker.md

 ````
 After issuing the commands, the Zigbee controller may need to be unplugged and re-inserted to the USB port.

-You may also need additional drivers based on your USB Zigbee controlller setup, e.g. CH341 module is not included by default.
+You may also need additional drivers based on your USB Zigbee controller setup, e.g. CH341 module is not included by default.
 You can download precompiled modules from jadahl.com pages - select module directory based on NAS CPU architecture (DS218+ -> INTEL Celeron J3355 -> Apollo Lake).
 ````
 cd /lib/modules
 wget http://www.jadahl.com/iperf-arp-scan/DSM_7.0/apollolake/ch341.ko